wouter-swierstra/SoftwareProject/04-slides.md

 * Rejection of any upfront tasks

-* User stories of only requirements – resulting software may be hard to adapt and you might miss other important features.
+* User stories are only form requirements – resulting software may be hard to adapt and you might miss other important features.

 * Feature based development ignores foundation work